All Episodes

 Second, writes Novak, Armitage did not slip me this information as idle chit-chat, as he now suggests.

-Oh, my God, it might be me.
+Oh my God, it might be me.

-Well, he knew it was him all along.
+We knew it was him all along.

 Novak also slams Armitage for holding back all this time.

-When Armitage now says that he was mute, because of Special Prosecutor Fitzgerald's request, that does not explain his silent three months between his claimed first Realization he was the source, and Fitzgerald's appointment on December 30th.
+When Armitage now says that he was mute because of Special Prosecutor Fitzgerald's request, that does not explain his silent three months between his claimed first realization he was the source and Fitzgerald's appointment on December 30th.

 Armitage's tardy self-disclosure is tainted because it is deceptive.

-Going out there and speaking, knowing that Novak was going to contradict him, or could if he wanted to, and has apparently, in a column that is uh that is going to run tomorrow.
+Hmm, makes me wonder what Armitage was thinking, going out there and speaking, knowing that Novak was going to contradict him or could if he wanted to and has apparently in a column that is going to run tomorrow.

 I mentioned this earlier.

-This is an associated press story.
+This is an Associated Press story.

 World has tapped just 18% of global oil supplies, according to a Saudi executive.